edwarddistel/yahoo-fantasy-baseball-reader/README.md

 10. [Install NodeJS](https://nodejs.org/en/download/) (I used v11.11.0 but most versions should work)
 11. Clone this repo
 12. In the repo directory type `npm install`
-13. Open `config.json` in a text editor
+13. Rename `config.json.example` to `config.json` and open it in a text editor
 14. Enter in the following values and save:
     - `CONSUMER_KEY`: Obtained from Yahoo in step 5 above
     - `CONSUMER_SECRET`: Also obtained from Yahoo in step 5 above